VY Canis Majoris (VY CMa) is an exceptionally large, luminous red hypergiant star located in the constellation Canis Major.

 Hypergiants are stars with enormous luminosity that lose mass at a very high rate.
 With an estimated luminosity about 270,000 times that of the Sun, VY Canis Majoris is one of the most luminous members of its class.

-The star is losing an enormous amount of mass – about 30 times the mass of the Earth every year – as it enters the final stage of its life before exploding as a supernova.
+The star is losing an enormous amount of mass – about 30 times the mass of the Earth every year – as it enters the final stage of its life before going out as a supernova.
 The cloud of expelled material – dust and gas – is pushed away by the star’s radiation pressure and it keeps moving outwards.

 The dust and gas expelled by VY Canis Majoris will eventually be used by new stars, along with the heavier elements left behind by the supernova, possibly to form planets.